SumanDas3001/Elastic_Rails/README.md

 ```
 ### Rails
 > Elasticsearch gem
-- As described in the overview, we are going to use existing gems to integrate with elasticsearch, the elasticsearch-rails & elasticsearch-model gems.
+- We are going to use existing gems to integrate with elasticsearch, the elasticsearch-rails & elasticsearch-model gems.

 - Open your Gemfile and add the following lines:
 ```